Just like in life, it often feels like the only constant in corporate video is change.

 We’ve seen some of the videos we’ve produced age right along side us.
 It’s obviously nice when you don’t have to go back to the drawing board as it pertains to web videos for your business in order to save time.
 But more importantly, the longer the video lasts the higher your return on this initial marketing investment.

-So, let’s take a look at four seasoned corporate videos (some we produced, some we didn’t) that are still their company’s main homepage vid, why this may be the case, and breakdown some numbers attached to them.
+So, let’s take a look at four seasoned corporate video productions (some we produced, some we didn’t) that are still their company’s main homepage vid, why this may be the case, and breakdown some numbers attached to them.
 We hope this clears up the misconception that homepage videos are gone as quick as they arrive and helps you produce a business video with some staying power.

 1. Dollar Shave Club